 It should be acknowledged from the beginning that the term yiminjian applies to permanent residents, who comprise the bulk of Teo’s interviewees, in addition to those denied status altogether, particularly temporary migrant workers.
 Today there are almost 100,000 people per year assigned various categories of “temporary worker” status by Citizenship and Immigration Canada.
 This number is set to increase under the Harper government’s dramatic expansion of the Temporary Foreign Worker (TFW) program.
 Recent statistics show that even before the expansion of the program scheduled under the Conservative government’s current proposed legislation, temporary foreign workers already accounted for almost 30 per cent of all net new paid jobs created in Canada between 2007 and 2011.

-As mortgage lending and rent extraction become engines of the Canadian economy, recently revealed to be “leading” Canada out of the 2008 recession, Jason Kenney’s plan to get “a better bang for the buck from economic immigrants” is inseparable from the construction of Canadian cities.
-Vancouver’s real-estate economy in particular relies on a massive supporting layer of renters; the economies with the most inflated real-estate markets, like Vancouver, have the highest number of renters (55% in the case of Vancouver).
-Renters are included in the economy, but only to produce the wealth that excludes them.
+As mortgage lending and rent extraction become engines of the Canadian economy (real-estate was recently revealed to be “leading” Canada out of the 2008 recession), a different kind of eviction machine thus plows forward as well.
+Jason Kenney’s plan to get “a better bang for the buck from economic immigrants” is inseparable from the construction of Canadian cities, and Vancouver is no exception.
+Vancouver is a place where investment in condo and home-ownership is underwritten by the low wages of the propertyless masses, racialized and with precarious citizenship.
+At least 55% of Vancouverites are renters, many of who are now finding themselves included in the economy, but only as a means to produce the wealth that excludes them.

-This fragile assimilation requires a forceful “inclusive exclusion” as well as discretion over who is and is not included in the productive economy.
-Myka Tucker-Abramson and Naava Smolash speak of the “controlled inclusion of those hierarchized within the emerging state apparatus.”
+This fragile assimilation requires a forceful “inclusive exclusion,” and a real discretion over who is and is not included in the productive economy.
+Immigrant renters are precariously included, but despite their necessity for the system they are excluded from the wealth they produce.
+Their inclusion, their right to be exploited, is therefore highly controlled, and Myka Tucker-Abramson and Naava Smolash have spoken of the “controlled inclusion of those hierarchized within the emerging state apparatus.”
 Drawing from migrant justice activists, Tucker-Abramson and Smolash recently stress that assimilation is increasingly tied to outright exclusion in a two-tiered system of labour exploitation.
-The politics of assimilation – criticized by Miki and countless others – has now merged with a system of expulsion and a heightened refusal of citizenship, marked by denial of entry but also the deportation of permanent residents and refugees.
+The politics of assimilation – criticized by Roy Miki and countless others – has now merged with a system of expulsion and a heightened refusal of citizenship, marked by denial of entry but also the deportation of permanent residents and refugees.

-Just when the immigration minister is creating further barriers to status for immigrants in Fortress Canada, the Vision-led city council is found pushing on the other shoulder, evicting immigrant neighborhoods in the construction of a “World Class city.”
-Under the guise of “social mix” and implicit desegregation, gentrification in Vancouver represents a combination of the two sides of inclusive inclusion.
-This controlled inclusion has a startling familiarity in the history of Vancouver’s neighborhoods.
+In other cities, progressive municipal governments have stood up to reactionary national regimes.
+And yet, as the Conservative government sets out to entrench further barriers to status for immigrants in Fortress Canada, the Vision-led city council is found pushing on the other shoulder, hastening the eviction of immigrant neighborhoods in the construction of a “World Class city.”
+Under the guise of “social mix” and implicit desegregation, gentrification in Vancouver in fact represents a combination of the two sides of inclusive inclusion.
+This controlled inclusion probably comes naturally, I will argue in the next section, because it has such deep roots in the history of Vancouver’s neighborhoods.

 Segregation: The Spatial History of Chinatown

 It is often said that Vancouver is entering a new era.
-If contemporary Vancouver marks a break in the course of its brief history, we should try to pinpoint when the break may have occurred.
-The celebrated emergence of Vancouver as a “Pacific Rim city” holds that the city has entered a new period of globalization since the 1980s.
-While the “newness” of this globalization can be debated, what is significant is the way these narratives frame history from the perspective of Vancouver’s neighborhoods.
+But if contemporary Vancouver marks a break in the course of its brief history, we should try to pinpoint when the break may have occurred.
+The celebrated narrative about the emergence of Vancouver as a “Pacific Rim city” holds that the city has entered a new period of globalization since the 1980s.
+While the “newness” of this globalization can be debated, what is significant is the way these narratives re-frame the discussion about Vancouver’s neighborhoods.

 It becomes difficult, if not impossible, to understand ‘What is Chinatown?’ or ‘Why is there a Chinatown?’ without the origins of Vancouver’s segregation.
+Because those origins are still with us.
 Despite being residents from the beginning, founding the city, Chinatown’s residents were permanently deemed foreign to it.
 Their arrival to Canada was a perpetual arrival.
 Chinatown itself was treated as a neighborhood constantly “new” to the city.

-The question today is whether or not Chinatown stopped has stopped “arriving,” and if the calls to revitalize the neighborhood are not part of the same paternalistic history of city planning.
+The question today is whether or not Chinatown has stopped “arriving,” and if the calls to revitalize the neighborhood are not part of the same paternalistic history of city planning.
 To problematize the “post” in postcolonial history, Dipesh Chakrabarty has stated that the end of colonialism is a deferred arrival, placing people in the “imaginary waiting rooms of history.”
-But while these waiting rooms are at times more real than imaginary – something made all too clear by the experience of Wong’s mother – they are also profoundly symbolic and cultural, testifying to the formation of communities and identities.
+But while these waiting rooms are at times more real than imaginary – something made all too clear by the experience of Wong’s mother – they are also profoundly symbolic and cultural.

 Segregation and Desegregation: The Logic of Inclusive Exclusion